Complete Guide to Lace Dyeing Techniques and Color Control

 -

-This method is generally not recommended for delicate lace unless carefully controlled.
+Unless used properly, this method is generally not recommended for delicate lace.

-Lace dyeing involves a unique set of technical difficulties:
+Lace dyeing involves a series of unique technical challenges:

 -